alemol/covidminer/README.md

 Text Mining Emergent Library for Information Extraction from Medical Notes in Spanish during COVID-19 pandemic

+The script `demo.py` is the minimal code example in Python 3.

 ```
 from gems.covid import MedNotesMiner
 import simplejson as json